Ryan Shuck: Julien-K

 With Julien-K, Shuck finally found the outlet to do the music that he always wanted to do – "passionate electronic music."
-So far, the band (which, besides Shuck, nowadays consists of Amir Derakh on guitar, Anthony Valcic on synths and bass, and Frank Zummo on drums) has released two albums – Death To Analog (released on March 10, 2009, via Metropolis Records and executive produced by Linkin Park's Chester Bennington) and We're Here With You (released on January 23, 2012, via Julien-K INC).
+So far, the band (which, besides Shuck, nowadays consists of Amir Derakh on guitar, Anthony Valcic on synths and bass, and Frank Zummo on drums) has released six albums – Death To Analog (released on March 10, 2009, via Metropolis Records and executive produced by Linkin Park's Chester Bennington) and We're Here With You (released on January 23, 2012, via Julien-K INC).
 Death To Analog made it to the top 10 of the Billboard Dance/Electronic album charts and We're Here With You hit #4 in the US iTunes charts – both in the first week of release.

 In the early days of the band, Julien-K also recorded two tracks for the video games Sonic Heroes and Shadow the Hedgehog (Video Game): "This Machine" and "Waking Up", respectively.
 Their song "Technical Difficulties" was also featured on the official soundtrack of the movie Transformers, and they were featured on the Underworld: Evolution soundtrack with a remix for the song "Morning After," on which they collaborated with Chester Bennington from Linkin Park.
 Besides, they were responsible for the whole film score of the video game Transformers: Revenge of the Fallen and to date their songs were remixed by several well-known DJs such as deadmau5, Benjamin Vial, Bryan Black of Motor, and Z-Listers.

 In 2012, Julien-K did the score for the comedy movie Matt's Chance (directed by Nicholas Gyeney).
 Their compositions recently won the award for "Best Score" at the Bloody Hero International Film Festival.

 Up until now, the band has also been touring all over the United States and Europe with big names such as Linkin Park, My Chemical Romance, HIM, Evanescence, Papa Roach, The Sounds, and Filter.
 They started touring in 2007 before even having an album out and with no press kit and no media push.